Correlation between the Hurst exponent and the maximal Lyapunov exponent: examining some low-dimensional conservative maps: Models

 \subsection{2D Froeschl\'e map}

-The 2D Froeschl\'e map in the form
+The 2D Froeschl\'e map \cite{Froeschle1971} in the form

 is examined.
-It is formulated similarly to the map in Eq.~(\ref{eq8}), and belongs to the same family (it is sometimes also referred to as the standard map, though; see Section \ref{motiv}).
-Phase space portraits for a few values of $k$ are displayed in Fig.~\ref{figC}.
+It is formulated similarly to the map in Eq.~(\ref{eq8}), and belongs to the same family.
 This map may also exhibit regular and chaotic motion; in particular, sticky behavior may be observed.
-Again, it was verified that $10^4$ iterations are sufficient for the computation of the mLE, as it was for the Chirikov standard map, and in order to obtain the HEs, the first 4000 steps are discarded from the $p_n$ time series ($x_n$ is again monotonic), and its remaining part is the input of the DMA algorithm.
+Again, it was verified that $10^4$ iterations are sufficient for the computation of the mLE, as it was for the Chirikov standard map, and in order to obtain the $H$ estimates, the first 4000 steps are discarded from the $p_n$ time series ($x_n$ is again monotonic), and its remaining part (of length 6000) is the input for the DMA algorithm.

-While it might happen for some orbits (in case of both the Chirikov and Froeschl\'e maps) that the total number of iterations, or the initial number of iterations discarded, will not be sufficient to skip over transient behaviour, e.g. stickiness (however, a chaotic trajectory can become sticky after very long times; in area-preserving maps, such as the Chirikov and 2D Froeschl\'e maps, stickiness generically occurs at the border of 2-dimensional Kolmogorov-Arnold-Moser (KAM) island\cite{Lichtenberg,Kantz,Silva}), this should not be a concern, as several thousands of orbits are to be examined, and even if a small fraction will be missclasified, it should not affect the final results, which are of statistical character.
+While it might happen for some orbits (in case of both the Chirikov and 2D Froeschl\'e maps) that the total number of iterations $N_{\rm max}$, or the initial number of iterations discarded, will not be sufficient to skip over transient behavior, e.g. stickiness (moreover, a chaotic trajectory can become sticky after very long times; in area-preserving maps, such as the Chirikov and 2D Froeschl\'e maps, stickiness generically occurs at the border of 2-dimensional Kolmogorov-Arnold-Moser (KAM) island \cite{Lichtenberg,Kantz,Silva}), this should not be a concern, as several thousands of orbits are to be examined, and even if a small fraction will be missclasified, it should not affect the generality of the final results, which are of statistical character.

-For completeness, it should be pointed that the computation of the HE using the DMA method was about 18 times more time-consuming than of the mLE for either of the maps.
+For completeness, it should be pointed out that the computation of $H$ using the DMA method was about 18 times more time-consuming than of the mLE.